BenjaminMesic/HbbAnalysis/readme.md

 cd CMSSW_9_4_0_pre1/src/; cmsenv
 git clone https://github.com/BenjaminMesic/HbbAnalysis.git
 cd HbbAnalysis

+Note:
+If DAS needed: voms-proxy-init --voms cms --valid 168:00
 ```

 ### Installing

-A step by step series of examples that tell you have to get a environment running
+A step by step series of examples that tell you have to get a environment running.

-You need to always setup env
+You need to always setup environment by running one of the shell scripts.
 ```
 source setup_environment.sh
 source setup_environment.csh